 Manager @ Krakow Urban Adventures.
 Busy mother, traveller, and lover of local customs and culture.
 Happy about constant changes in lifestyles and the fact that the Earth still runs.

-According to legend, Krakow was founded on the defeat of the Wawel Dragon.
-While the dragon may be gone, what you will find is Europe’s largest market square and a charming Old Town — in fact, the city itself has been on the UNESCO World Heritage list since 1978.
-If you’re planning on visiting Krakow, we have you covered with everything you need to know about getting around and what to see and do once you’re there.
+Anyone considering a visit to culture-filled Krakow would be on the way to making a great travel decision.
+What you’ll find upon arrival is Europe’s largest market square and a charming Old Town teeming with some of the city’s best attractions, as well as museums aplenty, and parks and green space galore.
+If you’re planning on visiting, we have you covered with tips from our local Krakow guides on everything you need to know about getting around and what to see and do once you’re there.

 Getting to and from KRK

-Taking the train is a convenient way to get to and from John Paul II International Airport Kraków–Balice (KRK).
+Taking the train is a convenient way to get from the airport into the city.
 The trains run approximately every 30 minutes to Krakow’s main railway station and also offer free wi-fi.
-Tickets cost approximately USD 3 and you’ll need to purchase your tickets in advance at a ticket machine.
+Tickets cost PLN 9 and you’ll need to purchase your tickets in advance at a ticket machine.
+The train station is located near the passenger terminal, at the rear of the multi-storey car park.

-Metered taxis are also available and cost approximately USD 31 to the city centre. iCar is the cheapest taxi company and it’s usually cheaper to order a cab by phone.
-Another option is if you’ve scheduled a tour of Krakow with Urban Adventures, we’re happy to arrange a private car for our visitors.
-Contact us for more information.
+Metered taxis are also available and cost approximately PLN 120 to the city centre. iCar is the cheapest taxi company and it’s usually cheaper to order a cab by phone.
+Another option, is if you’ve scheduled a tour of Krakow with Urban Adventures, we’re happy to arrange a private car for our visitors.

 Getting around Krakow

 Walking: Best way to see Krakow?
-Break out your runners and walk!
+Break out your comfy shoes and walk!
 Not only is it free, but the majority of the city’s landmarks in the Old Town are within easy walking distance.

 Taxi: Metered taxis are available in the city.
-A typical journey costs approximately USD 10.
+A typical journey costs approximately PLN 30-40.
 Remember, it’s cheaper to order a taxi over the phone in advance and iCar Taxis are one of the cheapest companies currently available.

 Things to do in Krakow